oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/fmw-domain/_index.md

 The script will perform the following steps:

 * Create a directory for the generated Kubernetes YAML files for this domain if it does not already exist.
-The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
+The path name is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
   If the directory already exists, its contents must be removed before using this script.
 * Create a Kubernetes job that will start up a utility FMW Infrastructure container and run offline WLST scripts to create the domain on the shared storage.
 * Run and wait for the job to finish.
 * Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
   This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command:

     ```
     $ kubectl apply -f /path/to/output-directory/weblogic-domains/<domainUID>/domain.yaml
     ```

 * Create a convenient utility script, `delete-domain-job.yaml`, to clean up the domain home created by the create script.

 As a convenience, using the `-e` option, the script can optionally create the domain object, which in turn results in the creation of the corresponding WebLogic Server pods and services as well.

 The usage of the create script is as follows: